MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution.md

 - Retrieve searchable content using queries and a chat model

-- Optimize for relevance
+- Maximize relevance

-- Optimize for speed and lower costs
+- Minimize storage and costs

 - Deploy and secure an app